-- The Council has acknowledged the importance of acting in accordance with the Well-being of Future Generations Act and, jointly with its partners on the Public Services Board, has done initial work to identify what needs to be done to operate in accordance with the five principles Long term, Prevention, Integration, Collaboration and Involvement. - The Council is already complying with all the principles but to different degrees.
+- The Council has acknowledged the importance of acting in accordance with the Well-being of Future Generations Act and, jointly with its partners on the Public Services Board, has done initial work to identify what needs to be done to operate in accordance with the five principles - Long term, Prevention, Integration, Collaboration and Involvement. - The Council is already complying with all the principles but to different degrees.
 The Management Group decided that the best way would be for Departmental Management Teams to pay attention to the principles when planning ahead.
 It is recognised that an assessment is needed if this way is successful or not.
 Reports coming before Cabinet are submitted in advance to the Corporate Support Department for review to keep track of situations where perhaps appropriate attention has not been given to the principles.
-By doing this we hope that we will embed the principles naturally rather than ticking boxes but time will tell if we will be successful. - An audit was carried out by the Internal Audit Service in early 2020 to assess how the 5 ways of working are embedded within individual Departments.
-It was suggested that further work was needed to train and raise awareness of Senior Managers/Managers/Project Officers on the Act.
+By doing this we hope that we will embed the principles naturally rather than ticking boxes but time will tell if we will be successful. - Following an audit by the Internal Audit Service in early 2020 further work was undertaken to identify the link between the principles of the Act and Ffordd Gwynedd; awareness raising sessions were held as part of the Managers Network meetings in spring 2021.